 According to Statistic Brain, 21.4% of Americans make resolutions about losing weight and eating healthier, while 12.3% look ahead to life and self-improvements.
 Only 4.1% aim to find a better job.

-If you are one of those career-minded individuals who wants to find a job you can truly embrace and enjoy, this is your year.
+If you are one of those career-minded individuals who want to find a job you can truly embrace and enjoy, this is your year.

 Take advantage of the fresh start and go after your professional goals.
 One of the first steps to success in this area of life is to stop comparing yourself to others and focus on what you need.
 While many thrive in a 9-5 office setting, not everyone does.
 Some people prefer hands-on technical work or freelance roles.